CloverDX MCP Server

 -

-OAuth2 must be configured in CloverDX Server (Configuration → Setup → OAuth2 Authentication)
+OAuth2 must be configured in CloverDX Server (Configuration → Setup → OAuth2 Authentication).

 -

-User accounts must have OAuth2 authentication enabled
+User account used for MCP must have OAuth2 authentication enabled.

 -